 The internal (and user-serviceable) 3,600 mAh rechargeable battery is good for around three hours of play, and the unit can use its internal power to fully charge the Switch twice over.
 You can also plug it directly into the mains power using the PSU provided, and not have to worry about battery stamina.
 While the OJO has a bigger battery at 20,000 mAh, that also contributes to its larger size when compared to the S1.

 Measuring 6 x 4.5 x 1.9-inches and weighing just 1.28lbs, the S1 is an impressive package, but initial impressions are actually quite negative.
 It looks and feels quite cheap, with the glossy plastic on the sides and base being particularly irksome.
 The metallic plastic around the lens itself is also rather naff, making this $200 product look a lot cheaper than it actually is, and the focus dial also feels pretty low-rent.
-Another negative is that the dock into which you slot the Switch is very tight (at least on this review unit) and it actually scratched the screen protector we have fitted on our console.
+Another negative is that the dock into which you slot the Switch is very tight (although the reason for that will soon become clear).
 In terms of pure build quality, the OJO Projector is far superior.

 Now we’ve got the negatives out of the way, we can focus on the positives.
 Overall, the image quality is excellent and represents a step up from what we saw on the OJO.
 The image was actually bright enough that we could clearly see what was happening even without the curtains in the room closed, and while the projector still isn’t matching the Switch’s docked output resolution of 1080p, it’s sharp enough for this to not be an issue.
 Colours look convincing (if slightly washed out, which is a common complaint with projectors), and you can tinker with the temperature of the image - as well as oodles of other things - in the easy-to-navigate settings menu, which is accessed via a touch-sensitive panel on the top of the unit.
 This panel also controls the ‘keystone’ of the lens, allowing you to even out any issues with the angle of the unit in relation to the surface you’re projecting the image onto.
 The speakers are pretty good too, although they don’t seem to be quite as room-fillingly loud as the ones on the OJO, and they distort at maximum volume.